pvamos/nginx-cloudflare-real-ip/README.md

-# Get the origin client IP behind Cloudflare with Nginx
+# Get the origin client IP behind Cloudflare with Nginx, using a cronjob to keep config up to date

 Forked from and main concept from Linux / Bash version of [Ergin BULUT](https://github.com/ergin) https://github.com/ergin/nginx-cloudflare-real-ip